Student Technology Requirements

 Note: For additional required hardware or software requirements for your course(s), contact your instructor or refer to the course syllabus for additional information on their requirements

 We expect our students to be familiar with the use of computers, Internet, and e-mail.
-You should be able to follow basic instructions to configure programs and course work.
-In order to enroll in UPAS online programs, you are expected to have the following minimum requirements fulfilled:
+You should be able to follow basic instructions to configure the program and course work.
+In order to enroll in UPAS online program, you are expected to have the following minimum requirements fulfilled:

 Basic Technical knowledge and skills: